ZagaUS/AIOps/README.md

 Other (non mandatory to run the WebUI) components are the logfile scraper and other data engineering script we used (in the data folder).
 There is also a helper python script that helps you to download the model.

-I also committed the MicroShit logfiles if you'd like to improve the data engineering, add more data or remove more duplicates, timestamps or any other noise.
+I also committed the MicroShift logfiles if you'd like to improve the data engineering, add more data or remove more duplicates, timestamps or any other noise.

 # Additional non-core items